Telenav/cactus/README.md

 	$HOME/bin/cactus-release-one-project
 	$HOME/bin/crel

-	Release a single project - whatever pom you run it against - to ossrh or wherever it is configured to send it.
+	Release a single project - whatever pom we run it against - to ossrh or wherever it is configured to send it.

 ### Update scripts (cactus-script-update)